jmanzorolhagh/Tier1Fitness_app/README.md

 The app is already configured to connect to our **Render-hosted API** and **Supabase database**, so you don’t need to run any servers locally.

 ---
+### **IMPORTANT: Server "Cold Start" Delay**
+- The backend for this project is hosted on Render's Free Tier.
+This service automatically "spins down" after 15 minutes of inactivity to save resources.
+**When you first open the app, it may take 50–60 seconds for the server to wake up.**
+- Please be patient during the first Login or Signup attempt.
+Once the server is active, the app will function at normal speed.
+---
 ### 1. Prerequisites
 - Install [Node.js](https://nodejs.org/) (v18+ recommended)
 - Install [Expo Go](https://expo.dev/client) on your mobile device (iOS or Android)